qatrackplus/qcpump/docs/pumps/dqa3.rst

 In order to upload your data to QATrack+ via the API you will require an API token.
 See the `QATrack+ documentation
 <https://docs.qatrackplus.com/en/latest/api/guide.html#getting-an-api-token>`_
-for how to create an API token
+for how to create an API token.
+You may wish to create a dedicated user in QATrack+ just for use with QCPump.
+The user will only need a single permission in order to upload data: `qa | test list instance | Can add test list instance`.

 Configure Test Lists